MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Privacy-considerations.md

 ### Exception to the rule: histogram charts

-The minimum-group-size rule does not apply to histogram charts.
-This is because histogram charts display information that is based on metrics -- on values calculated from observed behavior, _not_ on HR data.
+For histogram charts, the minimum-group-size rule is applied differently, in the following ways:

+1. **Filter group too small: histogram is not displayed**

+   If the _filter group_ from which the histogram draws its data is below minimum group size, Workplace Analytics does not display the histogram at all.

+2. **Bin population too small: bin is still displayed**
-In histograms, the x-axis consists of bins that are based on average metric values and the y-axis is determined by the number of people whose average metric value puts them in that bin. _Neither of these values reflects HR data._

-If a particular bin contains only one person, the histogram still displays data for that person.
+   In histograms, the x-axis consists of rectangles (called "bins") that are based on average metric values, and the y-axis is determined by the number of people whose average metric value puts them in that bin. _Neither of these values reflects HR data._ For this reason, the histogram still displays data for a bin even if it contains fewer people than the minimum group value.
+Histogram charts can safely display this information because it is based on metrics -- on values calculated from observed behavior, _not_ on HR data.

-However, you cannot single out this individual.
-This is because you do not know what HR “group” they belong to.
+   Even if a bin in a histogram contained data for only one individual, the histogram still displays that data.
+You cannot single out this individual because you do not know what HR “group” they belong to.
 (In some other charts, such as column charts, an individual in a group below the threshold might be identifiable but in a histogram, the HR group to which individuals belong is the larger filter group.)
 You also cannot determine the precise metric value of an individual because they are in a bin with a minimum 0.5-hour range.

 #### Where to find histogram charts